Advertiser Disclosure

 British Airways Credit Card and Airline Partners

-It’s possible to earn Avios directly with the British Airways Visa Signature® Card.
-You’ll earn 3x Avios for all flight purchases through British Airways, Aer Lingus, Iberia, and Level, 2x Avios on hotel accommodations, and 1x Avios for everything else.
+You can earn Avios directly with the British Airways Visa Signature® Card.
+You earn 3x Avios for all flight purchases through British Airways, Aer Lingus, Iberia, and Level, 2x Avios on hotel accommodations purchased directly with the hotel, and 1x Avios for everything else.

 British Airways Visa Signature® Card